muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 Overview
 #############

-The data on the edX Insights dashboard can help you validate choices that have already been made for a course, or cause you to re-evaluate those choices.
-The practical magic of interpreting changes in enrollment involves:
+The data on the edX Insights dashboard can help you validate the choices that you have made for a course and re-evaluate choices in an effort to improve your course and the experience of your learners.
+Putting the data provided by edX Insights to work involves:

 * Evaluating changes against your expectations.